Running Network Simulations with BMTK#

 replay

-Allows users “replay” the recurrent activity of a previous recorded simulation with a selected subset of cells and/or connections.
-Useful for when looking at summative properties of contributions in large networks.
+Allows users to “replay” the recurrent activity of a previously recorded simulation with a selected subset of cells and/or connections.
+Useful for looking at summative contributions in large networks.

 BioNet, PointNet